Alex Tingle

 Current Technical Skills

-C++ (11 years)
+C++ (12 years)

 Expert level.
-Lead programmer on a number of Unix server applications.
+Lead programmer on a number of multi-threaded Unix server applications.
 Extensive knowledge of the STL.
 Exposure to Visual C++/MFC for development of Win32 applications.
 Great experience of porting applications between operating systems.

-Unix (9 years)
+Unix (10 years)

 Great experience of the C++ development environment on a number of Unix flavours; HP-UX, Linux, Solaris, Tru64/Alpha, AIX, Mac OS X. Very comfortable with a variety of scripting tools; shell scripts, Awk.
 Some knowledge of Unix systems administration.

-Oracle (9 years)
+Oracle (10 years)

-CORBA (8 years)
+CORBA (9 years)

-XML/XSLT (8 years)
+XML/XSLT (9 years)

-Python (6 years)
+Python (7 years)

-HTML/CGI/JavaScript (8 years)
+HTML/CGI/JavaScript (9 years)

 Experience